Updated April 28, 2022

 Businesses Use Digital Marketing to Increase Sales and Revenue

-Nearly one-third (28%) of businesses’ top goal for digital marketing is increasing their sales and revenue.
+Nearly one-third (28%) of businesses’ top goal for digital marketing was increasing their sales and revenue in 2018.

 Every digital marketing strategy should ultimately lead to a sale.